YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 * Options marked with † require Internet access as well as that :code:`gcc` and required libraries be installed.
 * Version is defaulted from the yottadb file if one exists in the same directory as the installer
 * This script must run as root.

+:code:`ydbinstall` / :code:`ydbinstall.sh` creates :code:`usr/share/pkgconfig` (the directory where :code:`pkg-config` by default tracks packages) if it does not exist.
+Note that this was added effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_.

 ++++++++
 Examples